 Frequently Asked Questions - Newborns

-I recommend that you book your newborn session as early as possible to avoid any disappointment with lack of availability, as I have to limit bookings due to the unpredictability of newborn arrivals.
-Early Booking Discounts are available for sessions booked more than 3 calendar months in advance.
+I recommend that you book your newborn photography session as early as possible to avoid any disappointment with lack of availability, as I have to limit bookings due to the unpredictability of newborn arrivals / birth dates.
+Early Booking Discounts are available for newborn baby photography sessions booked more than 3 calendar months in advance.

 As soon as you book, a date will be provisionally held based upon your due date.
 This just allows me to monitor my availability.
 Then when your little one arrives, get in touch as early as possible.
 Once your precious bundle is here, we can adjust and finalise the date of the session.
 If you did not know the gender of baby beforehand, be sure to let me know, as well as their birth weight, so that we can plan suitable colours and props.